aviwarner/portfolio/src/markdown-pages/carboncopier.md

 featuredImage: ../images/cc_ticket_view.jpg
 ---

+### App no longer supported / Available in Zendesk marketplace

+Due to Zendesk's deprecation of HTTP targets which are used by the app to function, this app is no longer supported and I have removed the listing from Zendesk's app marketplace.
+I'm leaving this page up in case current users still need these troubleshooting guides.

 ### Overview

 **[Carbon Copier](https://www.zendesk.com/apps/support/carbon-copier/)** is a Zendesk app that helps CC end-users when tickets are created for a specific organization or requester.